21parth/CSharp-basics/README.md

 # CSharp-basics
-This is my repo for basic c# concepts.
+Repository for basics of c#.